StetsonMathCS/sand/README.md

 - On the initial login page created by ```LoginPage.swift``` there is a button that allows users to access the sign up form if they have no already made an account which will allow them to make an account and send the appropriate information to Firebase Authentication and to Firebase Database.

 **Payment**
- - The Payment screen is acessible through the "Payments" tab on the ```Settings.swift``` view.
+ - The Payment screen is accessible through the "Payments" tab on the ```Settings.swift``` view.
 This screen has two buttons: Paypal and Venmo.
 Each button leads to a Sign-in page where the User can enter their account information and send the tutor payment through the platform of their choice.
  - There is no Payment Verification system to check if the Student paid the Tutor in the app.
 The Tutor will have to verify if the student paid before they begin the tutoring session.
  - Future Work:
  	- Make Payment Verication System